 Today’s post comes from Jess Matthews, a Natural Heritage Education Specialist at Rondeau Provincial Park.

-Over the course of a year, we teamed up with Aamjiwnaang First Nations and Eel?naapèewii Lahkèewiit to create an inclusive, accessible experience of culture and tradition that has something for everyone.
+Aamjiwnaang First Nations, Eelünaapèewii Lahkèewiit and the Caldwell First Nations have come together with Ontario Parks to create an inclusive, accessible experience of culture and tradition that has something for everyone – right here at Rondeau!

 Planting a seed

-The representatives from Eel?naapèewii Lahkèewiit felt a good representation of their current culture is showing the resilience of traditional skills and teachings that connect them to the land.
+The representatives from the Eelünaapèewii Lahkèewiit felt a good representation of their current culture would be showing the resilience of traditional skills and teachings that connect them to the land.

-Rondeau staff joined community members on their land to learn the traditional methods of building wigwams: offering tobacco to the trees, taking care to select the correct species of trees for each section, the physical strength required for removing bark and bending saplings into place.
+Rondeau staff joined community members on their land to learn the traditional methods of building wigwams; from offerings of tobacco to the trees, the care taken to select the correct species of trees for each part, and the physical strength required for removing bark and bending saplings into place.

 The staff had a full day of learning, and left with an understanding of the importance of these structures today as symbols of the past, and tools for strengthening community today.

 A portion of a small wigwam was then built in the Visitor Centre to acknowledge the importance of these structures.

 Inside the wigwam, you may rest a while on one of the traditionally built benches.